Sudharsan-T/Marzuq_portfolio/README.md

-# Portfolio V5
+# Marzuq Portfolio

 Hello everyone\! 👋

-Let me introduce myself, I'm **Eki Zulfar Rachman**.
-On this occasion, I'd like to share the portfolio website project that I've developed.
+Let me introduce myself, I'm **Sudharsan T**.
+On this occasion, I'd like to share the portfolio website project that I've developed for my friend **Marzuq**.

 ## 🚀 Live Demo